-and

 Students must have earned at least one college credit at CCC during the catalog year selected.

+If at the time of evaluation of an application for graduation students will be moved from a prior catalog year if they do not meet the above conditions to a catalog year they are eligible for.

+If they are not eligible for any other catalog prior catalogs, they will use the current catalog year.

+The evaluator may work with academic advising and the student to help determine the appropriate catalog year.

 Exceptions to this standard may be extended from five to six years if the following conditions are met: